 Essentially it's a single car vehicle that races down a track at 30 miles per hour and features 360-degree turns as well as dips, waves and curves, you can catch glimpses of the ocean.

 Minimum age to be a single rider is 12 years old.
 Children between the ages of 5 and 11 may ride in the same cart with their parent/guardian.
 Maximum occupancy per cart is 2 persons with a maximum combined weight of 360 pounds.
 Total ride time is approximately 3-5 minutes.

+Kids (and those young at heart) will gravitate towards Arawak Aqua Park, which is an aqua park in Columbus Cove.
+There, you will find floating trampolines, pyramids and water slides.
+You can jump, climb, fall, and climb again to your heart's content.
 Admission to Arawak is limited by times, which helps keep crowding issues down.
 We've generally found the cost here to be fairly inexpensive and a great way for kids to burn off extra energy.

 While the Arawak Aqua Park has an additional cost, there is a complimentary splash pad area in the near center of Labadee, known as Luc's Splash Bash.
 Kids will find lots of water fountains, buckets and sprinklers to enjoy and can be great for young children who are not comfortable in the ocean yet.